 Minimal creative relevance: 65% are connected with an organization’s ability to localize digital ad content.

-- Feedback, commenting, review, and approvals are all in the cloud, no more email chains
+- Feedback, commenting, and review are moved into the cloud, no more email chains and spreadsheets

 Connected consumers require a high volume of quality content.
 At the same time, brands are becoming more collaborative and remote — they need faster, more unified creative production to survive.
 Creative automation software is the answer to solving both sides of the equation.
 By tripling production speed, brands can deliver much more content.
 Plus, messages can offer the personalized attention consumers have grown to expect.